JuliaData/TypedTables.jl/docs/src/man/tutorial.md

  3 │ C        false
 ```

-For shorthand, the `= ...` can be ommited to simply extract a column.
+For shorthand, the `= ...` can be omitted to simply extract a column.
 For example, we can
 reorder the columns via

 ```